Tejas1510/Hacking-Scripts/Python/Programming Keyboard/README.md

 - ### In this application user can enter any text or sentence or paragraph or any coding keyword of python using the virtual keyboard that is embedded inside keyboard button.
 - ### This virtual keyboard can print any character (lower or uppercase), any special characters, digits, or any code snippet in python.
 - ### Also there are clear, backspace, space, tab, hide keys also in this virtual keyboard.
+- ### Also implemented the copy and paste also in the textarea.

 ****